Bed and Breakfast in Ontario: Tips from a local travel writer to find the best deals to suit your needs.

 Where are Ontario B and Bs located?

 You can find B and Bs in big cities, small towns and rural areas.
-I look for B and Bs when I travel because I don’t drive and many are located in downtown areas which is handy for getting to attractions.
+Many are located in downtown areas which is handy for getting to attractions.

 How much does it cost?